 Royal Holloway Composition Competition

-We are delighted to announce our Composition Competition, for composers in years 10-13, to have your music performed by our professional choir.
+Composition Competition We are delighted to announce the 22/23 iteration of our Composition Competition, for composers in years 10-13, to have your music workshopped by our musical theatre experts at Royal Holloway.

 Royal Holloway Young Composer Competition

-Are you a composer in Year 10 to 13?
+Are you a composer in Year 10 to 13 interested in writing for Musical Theatre?

 Royal Holloway is launching a composition competition for young composers.
-The winners of this competition will have their compositions performed and recorded by the Choir of Royal Holloway.
+The winners of this competition will have their scenes workshopped and appraised by our Musical Theatre experts Dr Tom Parkinson and Prof. Dan Rebellato.

-- Write a piece, for the choir to sing.
+- Write a musical theatre scene, for our students to perform.

-- The piece should last between 3 and 6 minutes in length.
+- The scene should last between 3 and 6 minutes in length and contain one song.

 There are two categories, based on age: